jcaillon/Notes/git/git.md

 git log --until=1.minute.ago
 git log --since=2000-01-01 --until=1.minute.ago
-git log master..experiment # all commits reachable from experiment that aren’t reachable from master git log ^master experiment # same as above git log experiment --not master # same as above git log master...experiment #  all the commits that are reachable by either of two references but not by both of them git log --left-right master...experiment # same but you also have the info : if the commit belongs to the left branch or the right branch
+git log master..experiment # all commits reachable from experiment that aren’t reachable from master git log ^master experiment # same as above (means reachable from experiment but not ^ from master) git log experiment --not master # same as above git log master...experiment #  all the commits that are reachable by either of two references but not by both of them git log --left-right master...experiment # same but you also have the info : if the commit belongs to the left branch or the right branch